jeroenvanwijgerden/blog/20200802macro-loaded-gun.md

 add5(4) // => 9
 ```

-Clojure even has a core function `clojure.core/partial` to perform partial application:
+Clojure even has a core function `clojure.core/partial` to perform partial application.
+However, as we will see later in this blog post, calling `partial` significantly differs from the using the function literals `(fn ...)` and `#(...)`.

 ```clojure
 (defn partial ; *